jabbamodel/JABBA-Select/README.md

 ## JABBA-Select: an alternative surplus production model to account for changes in selectivity and relative mortality from multiple fisheries
 The JABBA-Select model extends the Bayesian state-space surplus production model JABBA [(Winker et al. 2018)](https://www.sciencedirect.com/science/article/pii/S0165783618300845) to account for selectivity-induced distortion of biomass indices and stock productivity.
-Central to our approach is the integration of prior information from spawning biomass- and yield-per-recruit models with integrated Beverton-Holt spawner recruitment relationship (BH-SRR) into JABBA-Select, which we subsequently refer to as age-structured equilibrium model (ASEM)

-To directly link the generalized three parameter SPM by Pella and Tomlinson (1969) to the ASEM, we assume that surplus production is a function of spawning biomass and then express surplus production as a function of our formulation of HMSY instead of the intrinsic rate of population increase, so that:
+Central to our approach is the integration of prior information from spawning biomass- and yield-per-recruit models with integrated Beverton-Holt spawner recruitment relationship (BH-SRR) into JABBA-Select, which we subsequently refer to as age-structured equilibrium model (ASEM).To directly link the generalized three parameter SPM by Pella and Tomlinson (1969) to the ASEM, we assume that surplus production is a function of spawning biomass and then express surplus production as a function of our formulation of HMSY instead of the intrinsic rate of population increase, so that:

 ```{r, fig.width = 4, echo = FALSE}
 # Small fig.width